tboldagh/FunRootAna/index.md

 Another strategy can be used in this case.
 That is *lazy* evaluation.
 In this approach objects crated by every transformation are in fact very lightweight (i.e. no data is copied).
 Instead, the *recipes* of how to transform the data when it will be needed are kept in these intermediate objects.
 This functionality is provided by several classes residing in LazyFunctionalVector _(still under some development)_.
-You can switch between one or the other implementation quite conveniently by just changing the include file which you use and rename `wrap` into `lazy_own/lazy_view`.
+You can switch between one or the other implementation quite conveniently by just changing the include file which you use and rename `wrap` into `lazy_view`.
+An important difference though is that the lazy containers do not manage memory, that is they avoid copying the data and thus are significantly faster.
+But you need to be aware about the data lifetime.
+If in doubt, you can always `stage` the data and then view it again.
 In general the lazy vector beats the eager one in terms of performance _(an effort to optimise both implementation is ongoing)_.

-If the container that is to be processed is guaranteed to reside in memory the lazy wrapper can be very lazy!
-That is it does not have to copy the data into own memory and should be constructed with `lazy_view`.
-If the container may disappear from the memory before the operation on data are all done the initial copy has to be done.
-In this case `lazy_own` should be used for construction.

 The depth of the transformations in the lazy container are unlimited.
 It may be thus reasonable to construct the transformation in steps: